Florence Nightingale (1915 film): Plot

-Background and production
+Background, production and marketing

-Florence Nightingale was an English nurse who became famous during the Crimean War for improving conditions in British military hospitals.
+Florence Nightingale was a biographical film about the nurse of the same name.
+Nightingale was an English nurse who became famous during the Crimean War for improving conditions in British military hospitals.
 Her fame continued throughout her lifetime and after her death in 1910.

 The film was based on a biography of Florence Nightingale by Edward Cook.
 It was a silent, feature-length production made in the United Kingdom by British and Colonial Films.
 It starred Elisabeth Risdon as the titular character and was directed by Maurice Elvey.